Lake Michigan Beach vacation rentals

 To make the most of swimming in the turquoise-blue waters, visit Lake Michigan Beach in the summer.
 This is when the beach towns in the area all come alive, often putting on regular fireworks shows, craft fairs, farmer’s markets, and festivals.
 Late spring and early autumn are equally viable choices; the weather will likely be warm enough to get out on the water, though the festivities will have settled down a bit.

 Winter is chilly, and many seasonal shops will have shuttered, but there’s one very good reason to visit: the beguiling blue ice fields, blue ice volcanoes, and blue ice balls which emerge from the stark white snowscape.
 Even considering the chilly temperatures, this rare phenomenon is worth witnessing in person.

-What are the top things to do in Lake Michigan Beach?
+Top things to do in Lake Michigan Beach

 Michigan may not be as famous for its wine as other states like California, but the wine region here is small but mighty.
 Homegrown estates and charming vineyards dot the landscape around Lake Michigan, and their production is quickly growing.
 While here, sit down for a sampling of Riesling or Pinot Noir, with rolling hills and sparkling shores as your backdrop.